opeolluwa/mango/README.md

 ## Description

-Eckko is a platform for converting documents to audio books
+Mango is a platform for converting documents to audio books

 ## Getting Started